-- Criminal Justice police officer, corrections officer, or forensics lab specialist; - Early Childhood Development (birth 3rd grade) teacher in child care or Head Start, teacher assistant in public schools, or transfer to a four year college to become a certified teacher; - > Human Services mental health, substance abuse, victim services, child welfare, or community agency/organization; - > American Sign Language interpreter in business, education, or community; - Paralegal Studies work in small to large law firms and corporate or government legal offices; - > Education Transfer begin at Midlands Technical College and take classes to transfer to four year teacher education programs (see additional information under Early Childhood Development).
+- > Criminal Justice police officer, corrections officer, or forensics lab specialist; - Early Childhood Development (birth 3rd grade) teacher in child care or Head Start, teacher assistant in public schools or transfer to a four year college to become a certified teacher; - > Human Services mental health, substance abuse, victim services, child welfare, or community agency/organization; - > American Sign Language sign language skills to use in business, education, or the community; - Paralegal Studies work in small to large law firms and corporate or government legal offices. - > Education Transfer begin at Midlands Technical College and take classes to transfer to four year teacher education programs

-Students must earn a grade of "C" or better in all of the courses offered within the Business and Public Service Department for the grade to be counted toward graduation.
-Specifically, these include courses with the following prefixes: ACC, ASL, BAF, BUS, CPT, CRJ, ECD, EDU, HUS, LEG, MGT, MKT, and SAC.
+Students must earn a grade of "C" or better in all of the courses offered within the School of Education and Public Service for the grade to be counted toward graduation.
+Specifically, these include courses with the following prefixes: ASL, CRJ, ECD, EDU, HUS, LEG, and SAC.